onyilam/onyilam.github.io/_posts/2019-7-1-jicount.md

-To learn more: <a href= "http://jicount.com" class="button">Jicount</a> Wny I built Jicount: <a href= "https://medium.com/@onyilam/why-i-built-jicount-com-an-effort-to-introduce-more-transparency-in-peer-review-f3c4d1269915" class="button">Link</a>
+To learn more: <a href= "http://jicount.com" class="button">Jicount</a> Why I built Jicount: <a href= "https://medium.com/@onyilam/why-i-built-jicount-com-an-effort-to-introduce-more-transparency-in-peer-review-f3c4d1269915" class="button">Link</a>